Famous moments in magazine history from the year you were born

 1984: Vanessa William stepped down as Miss America

 Vanessa Williams has been a household name for decades.
 Today she's a popular actress and singer, but before that ,she was crowned the first African American Miss America in 1984.
-Her reign lasted only 10 months until it was uncovered that she had posed nude for Penthouse.
+Her reign lasted only 10 months until it was uncovered that she had posed naked for Penthouse.
 At the time it was a major scandal, but in 2015 Sam Haskell, CEO of Miss America, offered a public apology to Williams for publicly shaming her and stripping her of a title she deserved, especially considering that today celebrities are often lauded for their nudity.

 You may also like: Fastest-warming cities in the U.S.